germanDV/germanDV.github.io/entries/published/go-threadpool.md

 For me, it's around 3.7 seconds, but your results may be totally different.
 Check it out.

 Let's now use a threadpool.
-We will first imagine the kind of API we want it to expose and then build it, it's a nice design technique in my opinion.
+We will first imagine the kind of API we want it to expose and then build it.

 I want to be able to: